animatedmax/spring-data-geode/src/main/markdown/index.md

 When an `IndexNameConflictException` is thrown and `override` is set to `true` (or `<gfe:index override="true">`), the existing `Index` can potentially be re-defined.
-We say “potentially” because it is possible for the like-named, existing `Index` to have exactly the same definition and name when an `IndexNameConflictException` is thrown.
+We say "potentially" because it is possible for the like-named, existing `Index` to have exactly the same definition and name when an `IndexNameConflictException` is thrown.